 When it comes to your Android device, dust is your enemy.
-Although you may not be aware of it, dust and grime can cause serious problems to your Android smartphone.
+Even if you don’t know it, dust and grime can do a lot of damage to your Android phone.

 2. Android settings prevent headphones from working

 It is important to determine if the problem is with your headphones or your Android device.
-If your pair of headphones don’t sound like music when you plug them in, it is possible to determine if it’s your headphones or your smartphone.
+If your headphones don’t play music when plugged in, you can check your smartphone or headphones.

 Plugging pair of headphones into a different smartphone or tablet can help.
 If your headphones still don’t work, it could be that they aren’t working.

-Your smartphone may be a problem if your headphones don’t work with your other device.
+Your smartphone may be a problem if your headphones do not work with your other device.
 You should check your sound settings.
 Have you turned the sound volume down before you went to sleep last night?
 (Don’t feel embarrassed; it happens to everyone)

 The same company does not sell Android devices.
 Therefore, the steps for correcting your sound might differ.

 There could be problems with your Bluetooth connection to wireless devices.
 You might have paired your phone with a wireless device by mistake, which could be causing problems.

 4. Water in the Wired Headphones Jack/ Wireless Headphone/Wired Headset (with Mic)

 Moisture can cause damage to the circuit and electronics of your smartphone.
 If the water gets to the phone’s interior, it will cause a short circuit and damage.